pferrel/solr-recommender/README.md

        --tempDir ../tmp \
        --xRecommend
 ```

+2. The creation of the indexes is a single machine single threaded operation.
+It creates an in-memory BiHashMap (Guava collections) and eventually writes it to a delimited file.
+This BiHashMap is instantiated on every cluster machine once in memory to do External <-> Mahout id lookups.
+All hadoop jobs on the node reference this single in memory index.

 ##Known Problems
 1. To be safe, use the full path to the input preferences.
 A known bug make using some relative paths fail.